-For so long, I felt possessed to see the project through.
-I stole late hours while on a romantic trip in the mountains with my husband, burrowed in corners of coffee shops to cram in moments of work in between other meetings, pored over countless studies on the subject matter, and interviewed 43 people across multiple time zones.
+For so long, I’d felt possessed to see the project through.
+I stole late hours while on a romantic trip in the mountains with my husband, burrowed in corners of coffee shops to cram in moments of work in between other meetings, pored over countless studies on the subject matter and interviewed 43 people across multiple time zones.
 I channelled every shred of excellence toward fulfilling my end of the agreement.
 My editor guaranteed me, over and over again, that my efforts were going to be worth my while.
-I trusted they would—giddy within my diligence and fantasizing the possibilities of it all.
+I trusted her that they would, feeling giddy within my diligence and fantasizing the possibilities of it all.

-But there I was: choking on the news that my hard work had been discarded for a reason that had nothing to do with me.
-Worst of all, people I entrusted with my idea pulled the wool over my eyes while in the process of its annihilation.
-I felt cheated, manipulated, undermined, and undervalued.
+But my greatest fear had come true.
+And there I was: choking on the news that my hard work had been tossed in the trash for a reason that had nothing to do with me.
+Worst of all, people I’d entrusted with my idea had pulled the wool over my eyes through the process of its annihilation.
+I felt cheated, manipulated, undermined and undervalued.
 Also seething with anger.
+How could they?

-So, whether that big, shining career opportunity vanished into the blackness, or your precious relationship combusted without warning, ahead are five indisputable reasons to pick yourself up and summon your power in the wake of any setback.
-You may even lock arms with a level of confidence and unstoppability you never dared to dance with before.
+So whether that big, shining career opportunity vanished into the blackness, or your precious relationship combusted without warning, ahead are five indisputable reasons to pick yourself up and summon your power in the wake of any setback.
+You have what it take to overcome failure.
+And, hey, you might even lock arms with a level of confidence and unstoppability you never dared to dance with before.
+Are you ready?
+Let’s do this.

 Just as you are not defined by a single birthday, you are not defined by a single event.
-You are not characterized by another person’s willingness to validate your worth, or align with your ideas, or honor your investment.
+You are not characterized by another person’s willingness to validate your worth align with your ideas or honor your investment.
 Melt into this knowing, allowing it to make you fiery and dangerous.
-Because if you are no longer willing to be puppeteered by another person’s approval, you no longer have anyone dictating your voice or rationing out your power.
+Because when you are no longer willing to be puppeteered by another person’s approval, you no longer have anyone dictating your voice or rationing out your power.
 You alone get to decide how and when those energy sources will be charged.

 If you explored your lineage, whether by examining the lives of your parents or your grandparents, or shuffling back multiple generations to uncover a riveting tale of survival that rocks you, there exists evidence of someone in your ancestry who persisted through the unimaginable.
 Maybe they survived a war, or a famine, or extreme injustice, or a disastrous act of God.
 The takeaway?
 Don’t let a bad day or week cause you to forget the strength embedded within your legendary roots.
 Call upon your fighting spirit.
 This situation will never be bigger than you.